MDP Planning as Policy Inference

+With these two modifications, each sweep proceeds as in standard SMC: particles advance under $\mathsc{Step}$, update weights, and resample as needed.
+Full pseudocode appears in the appendix.

-Theorem~\ref{thm:unbiased-gradient} establishes that Algorithm~\ref{alg:detvsmc} performs stochastic gradient ascent on a well-defined scalar objective, rather than relying on a heuristic update rule.
+Theorem~\ref{thm:unbiased-gradient} shows that optimizing the surrogate objective corresponds to stochastic gradient ascent on a well-defined scalar objective, rather than a heuristic update rule.

-\begin{thm}[Unbiased gradient estimator] Let $\hat Z(\hat T, \mathbf a)$ denote the SMC normalizing constant estimator produced by a sweep of the modified algorithm, where $\hat T$ is the shared random realization of the transition dynamics and $\mathbf a=\{a_{t,i}\}_{t=1,i=1}^{H,N}$ are the actions sampled from the proposal $q_\theta$.
-Define the objective
+\begin{thm}[Unbiased gradient estimator] Let $\hat Z(\hat T, \mathbf a)$ denote the SMC normalizing constant estimator produced by one sweep of the procedure above, where $\hat T$ is the shared random realization of the transition dynamics induced by the coupled-transition rule, and $\mathbf a=\{a_{t,i}\}_{t=1,i=1}^{H,N}$ are the actions sampled from the proposal $q_\theta$.
+Define